mozilla/valence/README.md

 How to Interact With The Thing
 ------------------------------

-There are two ways to interact with this tool right now: a button, or some Developer Toolbar commands.
+There are three ways to interact with this tool right now: WebIDE, some Developer Toolbar commands, or a toolbar button.

-Running this stuff will add a (weirdly ambiguous) new icon to your browser.
+WebIDE is the main tool for debugging remote devices and this add-on provides additional runtime options in the Custom section for Chrome and iOS.
+You can learn more about WebIDE in the [Mozilla Developer Network](https://developer.mozilla.org/docs/Tools/WebIDE).

+If you prefer interacting with a command-line tool, use the commands `chrome`, `android` and `ios` from the Developer Toolbar.
+These should automatically launch a browser for you and connect appropriately - assuming you've met the installation requirements below.

+For a quick setup when working on the add-on itself, it will add a (weirdly ambiguous) new icon to your browser, once you set the pref `extensions.fxdevtools-adapters@mozilla.org.enableToolbarButton` to `true`.
+You can toggle its value from `about:config`, or by adding it in a JSON file with preference overrides that you provide to jpm via the `--prefs` option (check out `jpm --help` for the right syntax).
 When you click it, it will attempt to connect the Firefox DevTools to whatever is on port 9222.
-For example, if you start an instance of Chrome Canary on port 9222 (use flag --remote-debugging-port=9222), it will try and connect to that.
+For example, if you start an instance of Chrome Canary on port 9222 (use flag `--remote-debugging-port=9222`), it will try and connect to that.

-If you want things to be a bit more automagical, use the commands `chrome`, `android` and `ios` from the Developer Toolbar.
-These should automatically launch a browser for you and connect appropriately - assuming you've met the installation requirements below.

 Installation for All Y'all